 About the rise of the Kiosk Estate

-The sprawling slum community, which is built on a land earmarked for construction of a road through Community 18, is home to thousands of people from various regions of the country.
+The sprawling slum community, which is built on land earmarked for the construction of a road through Community 18, is home to thousands of people from various regions of the country.

 “I pay GHȼ40 as rent to the kiosk owners, which is reasonable compared to high rates charged elsewhere.”